hugorbarbosa/cpp-design-patterns/design_patterns/design_patterns.md

 ### Behavioral patterns

 The Behavioral patterns are about identifying common communication patterns between objects and realizing these patterns.
-This category includes the following patterns:
+This category includes the following patterns and intents:

 - [Chain of Responsibility](./chain_of_responsibility/chain_of_responsibility.md): avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
 - [Command](./command/command.md): encapsule a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.